Barnes-Jewish Hospital Emergency Room

-The Emergency Department at Barnes-Jewish Hospital is a 52,000-square-foot facility with a total of 70 beds, divided into five patient care pods, where specialized care is provided.
-Each pod is complete with its own nursing station, improving communication between caregivers, physicians and family members.
+The Emergency Department at Barnes-Jewish Hospital is the largest in Missouri, in a 52,000-square-foot facility with a total of 70 beds.
+We have five separate nursing stations, which help improve communication between caregivers, physicians, and family members.

 - The Emergency Department was built to exceed the standards for earthquake safety and is designed to be functional after an earthquake.